NathanThus/nathanthus.github.io/_posts/2025-7-28-Creating A Web Application.md

 ## Databases - Been a while, crocodile

 Let's start by making sure that once the system is all up and running, we can actually store and retrieve the data.
 This means setting up a database, alongside some form of REST API.
-After talking to some people that are far more acquainted in this field than I am, they advised me to take a peek at [postgresSQL](https://www.postgresql.org/).
+After doing some research related to the different databases available, I decided to take a peek at [postgresSQL](https://www.postgresql.org/).
 This is an object-relational database, which would be useful in future projects, and the relationships would make more sense in complex code projects for me, especially since my experience with MariaDB was less than stellar in the past.

-Installation was a breeze, but I was slightly confused on how to actually make the tables.
-Turns out, they are called Schemas instead.
-Logical.

-After finding out they are called schemas, I setup the columns with a timezoned timestamp, to act as my primary key, while the value column would be a random value.
+Once I installed postgresSQL, and creating a new schema (the internal name for table), I setup the columns with a timezoned timestamp, to act as my primary key, while the value column would be a random value.
 I did discover the `smallint` variable later, but I was a bit further into the project by that stage and was not planning on changing it.
 I did end up applying it to the weather schema though.

 ![A working database.](../assets/Articles/WebApp/postgresDBRandomTest.png)

-With some basic columns setup, it was time to face my fears and take a peek at making a REST API.
-My experience with that has been dreadful in the past, with a lot of manual routing.
-Turns out, I was handicapping myself unknowingly.
-Turns out, there is a program that actually does **all the work for you**, provided you configured your schema with some modicum of care: [POSTREST](https://docs.postgrest.org/en/v13/).
+With some basic columns setup, it was time to take a peek at making a REST API.
+My knowledge, at least starting this project, was that REST API's required a lot of manual routing.
+Turns out, there are programs that actually do **all the work for you**, provided you configured your schema with some modicum of care, like [POSTREST](https://docs.postgrest.org/en/v13/).
 Alternatively, I could have used something like [Django](https://www.djangoproject.com/) or [Node JS](https://nodejs.org/en), but I opted to spare myself some tedium and focus on integration, rather than hard-coded development.

 POSTREST works by taking your database as the source of truth for **everything**.
 Defaults, permissions and any other configuration that would usually be handled externally via controllers, now stems explicitly from the database.
 Less work for me, while still teaching me a few things, my favourite.
 With that in mind, I decided to setup some basic permissions for my database.
 I experimented with some permissions, even creating an API key in the end for use in some tests, but ended up going easy on myself and simply giving anonymous users read and insert permissions.